 in the morning and more three sessions in the afternoon:

-1. Model & POJO - Henrik, CTO
+- Model & POJO - Henrik, CTO

 This session was not generic--it was very ungeneric.
 However, some of the challenges that emerged were generic, like how to keep backward compatibility while moving forward.

 Henrik, who is a very funny guy in his special way, was talking about how to make development easier for implementors by going towards a POJO based Model, if I understood things correctly.
-I was struggling to make sense of the Policies, the CMserver, etc, but it was still interesting.
+I was struggling to make sense of the Policies, the CMserver, etc, but it was still interesting. - The London Office

-The responsible for the London office talked about how they are revigorating the UK business.
+The responsible for the London office talked about how they are revigorating the UK business. - Sales - Magnus

 Magnus talked about the sales process and the markets.